 - Handshake is Pitt’s comprehensive career services platform.
 Go to my.pitt.edu and search for "Handshake" to start applying for internships and jobs and receive invites to career fairs.

 - Check out our list of internship options and reach out to some of the companies and organizations who regularly offer Film and Media Studies internships.

 - Make sure you are on the Film and Media Studies undergraduate email list, where we announce jobs, internships, contests, events, and other opportunities.
 To get on the email list, declare your Film and Media Studies major at 140 Thackeray hall, or email email@example.com and ask to be added to the undergrad email list.

 - Browse the web for other opportunities.
 If you see a local organization or a production company that you would like to work with, but they do not have any internship openings listed, try emailing them your resume or portfolio and asking if they will take you on as an intern for academic credit.
-Lower-budget operations may be especially receptive to your offer, as academic internships are basically free labor.
+Lower budget operations would likely be more receptive to direct contact request than a higher budget production.

 - Network by attending Q+A events and introducing yourself to guest speakers who work in the filmmaking industry; put yourself out there and let people know you are friendly, professional, and serious about film and media.